mapeditor/tiled/docs/manual/using-commands.rst

 The 'Edit Commands' dialog contains a list of commands.
 Each command has several properties:

+Name
--  **Name**: The name of the command as it will be shown in the drop down list, so you can easily identify it.
+    The name of the command as it will be shown in the drop down list, so you can easily identify it.

+Executable
--  **Executable**: The executable to run.
+    The executable to run.
 It should either be a full path or the name of an executable in the system PATH.

+Arguments
--  **Arguments**: The arguments for running the executable.
+    The arguments for running the executable.

+Working directory
--  **Working directory**: The path to the working directory.
+    The path to the working directory.

+Shortcut
--  **Shortcut**: A custom key sequence to trigger the command.
+    A custom key sequence to trigger the command.
 You can use 'Clear' to reset the shortcut.

+Output in Debug Console
--  **Output in Debug Console**: If this is enabled, then the output (stdout and stderr) of this command will be displayed in the Debug Console.
+    If this is enabled, then the output (stdout and stderr) of this command will be displayed in the Debug Console.
 You can find the Debug Console in *View > Views and Toolbars > Debug Console*.

+Save map before executing
--  **Save map before executing**: If this is enabled, then the current map will be saved before executing the command.
+    If this is enabled, then the current map will be saved before executing the command.

+Enabled
--  **Enabled**: A quick way to disable commands and remove them from the drop down list.
+    A quick way to disable commands and remove them from the drop down list.

-   -  The default command is the first enabled command.
+    The default command is the first enabled command.

 Note that if the executable or any of its arguments contain spaces, these parts need to be quoted.